Wild Onion Grass & Wild Garlic – Identification and Control

 Both will grow taller than your grass at this time, since your grass is likely to be slow growing or dormant due to cooler temperatures

-Leaves from both will have a strong garlic or onion odor
+Blades/leaves from both have a strong garlic or onion odor

 Both are perennial, meaning they will come back year after year unless you remove/kill them.